Paediatric radiology: Equipment

-Example constraint devices for X-Rays are Pigg-O-Stat baby tubes.
+An example of positioning equipment for X ray scans on infants is the Pigg-O-Stat baby tube.

 Most equipment is the same used for adult imaging, but using lower dose and exposure setting adapted for children.

 Paediatric radiology training

 In many countries, paediatric radiology does not officially require a specific training.
 Where there is, paediatric radiologists have usually completed a diagnostic radiology residency, then complete one or two more years of subspecialty fellowship training before they are eligible to take the board examination for official subspecialty certification (e.g. Canada, UK, Switzerland).
 This then qualifies them in the specialised area of paediatric radiology.